cleverframework/clever-core/README.md

 Clever-core is a core package of the CLEVER project and is used primarily to manage packages for extending functionality.

 ## The repository contains
-* Core functionality for managing mean packages.
+* Core functionality for managing CLEVER packages.

 ## Basic Usage